danngreen/STM32DDRFW-UTIL/README.md

 ##### 1.2.4.1 Test description

-Tests are classified in the three following types:
+Tests are classified in the four following types:

 - **Basic tests:** These simple and running fast tests are intended to capture the major configuration or hardware issues showing off immediately.
 - **Intensive tests:** These tests use extensive coverage of data and address patterns for noise and high SSO conditions, high throughput traffic or interleaved read/write.
 Depending on the parameters, the test run time may be long.
 An intensive test can be deployed progressively, with test trial before launching long and exhaustive test sequences.
 - **Stress tests:** These tests are intensive and executed with stretched conditions (such as a small frequency increase 10-20 MHz), with a skew of parameters (for example a fine step delay increase) or with specific frequency selective patterns.
+- **Expert tests:** These algorithms have the objective to give additional information in an advanced level of DDR expertise.

 These tests are intended to catch low-margin timings of a configuration that may cause elusive errors and eventual crashes later during run time.
 A stress test campaign must always be done during the system bring-up.
 Stress tests may also be run in case of suspicious failure.
 Any test and its skewed parameter must be directed to pinpoint the observed failure (for example, when errors are related to specific bit or byte).